rlucente-se-jboss/enmasse-workshop/README.md

 it works.

 #### Deployment script
 Run the deployment script with `-h` option

 ```
-./enmasse-0.13.2/deploy-openshift.sh -h
+./enmasse-0.17.0/deploy-openshift.sh -h
 ```

 In this workshop, we will deploy using the standard (Keycloak) authentication service, use a unique id as your namespace, and tell it to deploy to the OpenShift cluster.
-Set $NAMSPACE to the OpenShift project you will be using through this workshop:
+Set $NAMSPACE to the OpenShift project you will be using through this workshop.
+Additionally, $USER should be set to the designated user on your OpenShift instance.
+For minishift, this would be <b>developer</b>.  $OPENSHIFT_MASTER should be set to the master hostname (reported by minishift at startup).
+On shared OpenShift clusters, the $USER and $NAMESPACE must be globally unique.
+Do the following:

 ```
 export USER_ID=<something>